Young, happy man uses a calculator as he sits at a desk

 You’re more likely to be approved for a credit card if you have sufficient income.
 If you’re a current cardmember, keep in mind that a high debt-to-income ratio is a red flag for lenders, as it suggests you don’t earn enough to pay off your credit card balance.

-If you don’t yet have a credit score, keep your eye out for options that don’t require a credit history.
+If you don’t yet have a credit score, keep your eye out for options that don’t require a credit history, like a secured credit card or student credit card.

 It's good to remember that if factors stand in the way of credit approval, you can correct issues before applying for a new card.
 For example, if you have a bad credit score due to an error on your credit report, you can submit a dispute in writing to the appropriate credit bureau.